Rank-one Boolean tensor factorization and the multilinear polytope: Introduction

-We then study the recovery properties of our proposed LPs under the semi-random corruption model.
+We then study the recovery properties of our proposed LPs.
+To this end, we first establish deterministic sufficient conditions under which the ground truth tensor is the unique optimal solution of each LP relaxation.
+Subsequently, we obtain high probability recovery guarantees under the semi-random corruption model.
 We start by considering a simple LP relaxation for rank-one BTF, referred to as the \emph{standard LP}, and obtain a recovery guarantee for it.
-Our result in particular implies if $r_{\bar x} = r_{\bar y} = r_{\bar z}$, under mild assumptions on the growth rate of $n,m,l$, the standard LP recovers the ground truth with high probability if $\pr < \frac{r_{\bar w}}{2(1+r_{\bar w})}$, where we define $r_{\bar w} := r_{\bar x} r_{\bar y} r_{\bar z}$ (see Theorem~\ref{th LP1}).
+Our result in particular implies that if $r_{\bar x} = r_{\bar y} = r_{\bar z}$, under mild assumptions on the growth rate of $n,m,l$, the standard LP recovers the ground truth with high probability if $\pr < \frac{r_{\bar w}}{2(1+r_{\bar w})}$, where we define $r_{\bar w} := r_{\bar x} r_{\bar y} r_{\bar z}$ (see Theorem~\ref{th LP1}).
 We refer to our strongest proposed LP relaxation as the \emph{complete LP}.
-Since the theoretical analysis of the complete LP is rather complex, in this paper, as a starting point, we consider a relaxation of this LP, which we refer to as the \emph{flower LP}.
+Since the theoretical analysis of the complete LP is rather complex, we consider a relaxation of this LP, which we refer to as the \emph{flower LP}.
 Roughly speaking, this intermediate LP is obtained by adding flower inequalities~\cite{dPIda18} to the standard LP.
-We prove that under mild assumptions on the growth rate of $n,m,l$, the flower LP recovers the ground truth with high probability if $\pr < \frac{r_{\bar w}}{1+2 r_{\bar w}}$ (see Theorem~\ref{th LP2}).
+We prove that under mild assumptions on the growth rate of $n,m,l$, flower LP recovers the ground truth with high probability if $\pr < \frac{r_{\bar w}}{1+2 r_{\bar w}}$ (see Theorem~\ref{th LP2}).
 That is, utilizing a stronger LP relaxation results in an improvement of up to $33\%$ in the recovery threshold.
 Numerical experiments suggest that our recovery guarantees are fairly tight, and that the complete LP significantly outperforms the flower LP.
-Obtaining recovery guarantees for the complete LP is a subject of future research.
+We believe that obtaining recovery guarantees for the complete LP is an interesting open question.
 We remark that all proposed LP relaxations can be solved efficiently both in theory (\ie in polynomial time) and in practice.